aces/Loris/modules/conflict_resolver/test/TestPlan.md

 ## Dashboard Widget

 1. Go to the LORIS dashboard.
+[Manual Testing]
  - Ensure that the "My Tasks" widget on the LORIS dashboard has a "Data entry conflicts" item
  - Toggle `access_all_profiles` user permission and verify the label changes between "Sites: All" and "Sites: User sites" and the number associated with the tasks is updated accordingly.
-2. Clicking on the entry in the task in the dashboard should navigate to the conflict resolver module
+2. Clicking on the entry in the task in the dashboard should navigate to the conflict resolver module [Manual Testing]

 ## Candidate Profile Widget
 1. Go to the `candidate_profile` module through the "Candidate -> Access Profile (beta)" and access a candidate with at least 1 conflict.
+[Manual Testing]
   - Ensure that there is an "Unresolved Conflicts" card if the user has the `conflict_resolver` permission
   - Ensure that the card does *not* appear (but no other cards are affected) after removing the `conflict_resolver` permission
-2. With the `conflict_resolver` permission, ensure that there is a bar graph of the number of conflicts per instrument, grouped by visit.
+2. With the `conflict_resolver` permission, ensure that there is a bar graph of the number of conflicts per instrument, grouped by visit.[Manual Testing]
   - Ensure that clicking a bar in the bar graph brings you to the conflict resolver module with the filters preset to filter for that instrument and visit
   - Ensure that clicking on an instrument in the legend takes you to the conflict resolver